 a. delete the resource pointed by the CAPIF Resource URI;

-b. delete the relevant service APIs from the CAPIF core function (API registry); and
+b. delete the relevant service APIs from the CAPIF core function (API registry);

+c.
+If topology hiding is enabled as per policy, the CAPIF core function shall

+i. determine the API topology hiding information associated with the service API and delete the corresponding API topology hiding information in the CAPIF core function;

+ii. send a notification message with the deleted API topology hiding information to the corresponding API exposing function(s) which were responsible for the topology hiding of the service API and that subscribed to the API_TOPOLOGY_HIDING_REVOKED event; and

-c. send a notification message with the deleted service API, to all API Invokers that subscribed to the Service API Update event.
+d. send a notification message with the deleted service API, to all API Invokers that subscribed to the Service API Update event.